Full curriculum Vitae: CV_DafnaNaphtali

 Courses taught at NYU:

 Advanced Max/MSP/Jitter (2007-present) – computer programming for interactive computer music, installations, multi-channel sound, MIDI and alternative controllers.
 Syllabus here.

-Electronic Music Performance & Laptop Ensembles (2010-present) – in-class electronic ensemble work with weekly listening and reading assignments on current practices and electronic music history, and final live performance.
+Electronic Music Performance (2010-present) – in-class electronic ensemble work and laptop orchestra with weekly listening and reading assignments on current practices and electronic music history, and final live performance.
 Syllabus here.

 Intro Max — MIDI II (1995-2003 and 2016-17).
 Introductory programming course in Max/MSP for interactive computer music, algorithmic composition and project and advanced applications of MIDI standard.
 Syllabus here.

 Advanced Computer Music Composition (Fall 2017) took over the course for ill faculty member — weekly listening and composition exercises and critiques leading to a final concert.

 Computer Music Synthesis first year entry level Max/MSP course focusing on music synthesis techniques Fall 2018 Syllabus here.

 Digital Audio Processing (Fall 2009, summer 2016), an intensive graduate research course, penultimate in the NYU Music Tech graduate student experience.
 Syllabus here.